Lorne W. R. Mulloy: Military Service

-Public career
+Public Career and Community Service

 Following his return from the Boer War and recuperation from his wound, Mulloy was determined to live not only a normal life, but a life of service and hard work.
 He attended Queen's University and graduated in 1906 with an honours degree in Philosophy and Political Economy.
 Mulloy proved to be an outstanding student, being president of his year and critic for the Alma Mater Society.
 With support from the Canadian Patriotic Fund, Mulloy attended Balliol College, Oxford, graduating with distinction in 1910 with a Masters in Political Economy.

 In the 1910s, Mulloy worked hard to promote stronger ties between Britain and Canada, becoming an accomplished speaker and debater.
 When he returned to Canada, he was appointed a professor of Military History and Strategy at the Royal Military College of Canada.
-On March 4, 1911, Lorne Mulloy married Jean Munro, a well-known soprano who had studied at the Boston Conservatory of Music.
-Jean Munro would be the author of various patriotic marches and tunes during the First World War; including the Trooper Mulloy March and Johnnie Canuck's the Boy.

 During the First World War, Mulloy served as Honorary Colonel to the 146th Battalion, CEF and was at the forefront of promoting the war effort.
 He gave numerous talks and speeches, and was a prominent member of the Canadian National Service League, advocating for conscription in 1917.

+Following the war, Mulloy returned to Dundas County, settling in Iroquois.
+In 1921, he began studying law at Osgoode Hall Law School in Toronto, Ontario.
+He was given permission to write his exams without attending lectures due to his disability.
+In six weeks, he studied a whole year's worth of material with the help of a school teacher in Iroquois, who read the material to him.
+He passed his supplementary exams in September 1921 with honours.
+He passed his second year exams the following spring, also with honours.
+He passed his final exams with honours the following year and completed his studies.
+He articled with Arthur Flynn, a barrister and solicitor in Morrisburg.
+He was called to the bar on November 22, 1923 and was enrolled as both a barrister-at-law and a solicitor.
+His law office was located in the west wing of his home in Iroquois.

+Mulloy became widely known in the legal community in Ontario.
+He was also active in politics and local affairs in Dundas County, serving on the Iroquois Village Council as a councillor in 1926, 1927, and 1928.

+In June 1922, he established the Iroquois Post and Matilda Advertiser in partnership with Mahlon W. Beach, Frank Milligan, and others.
+The newspaper was published by J. A. Keeler, who had previously worked for Iroquois' other newspaper, the St. Lawrence News, under its late owner, R. S. Pelton.
+It was an Independent weekly newspaper.
+Its first edition was published on June 8, 1922.